 The Centre combines the partners’ strengths in the fields of demography, human capital formation and analysis of the returns to education.
 It builds on a highly successful collaboration that has already generated significant scientific advances.
 “Human capital” refers to the human resource base in terms of the number of people and their changing structure by age, gender, location, education, health status, cognitive skills and other relevant characteristics.
 Our intent is to provide a sound scientific foundation for decision-making at various levels.
 Scientific advice and guidance are ensured by its International Scientific Advisory Board.

 The Wittgenstein Centre aspires to be a world leader in the advancement of demographic methods and their application to the analysis of human capital and population dynamics.
 In assessing the effects of these forces on long-term human well-being, we combine scientific excellence in a multidisciplinary context with relevance to a global audience.

 Founding Director's Address

-The Centre was formally founded in January 2011 and combines ongoing research at its three pillar institutions in the Vienna area.
-The Centre was established by the 2010 Wittgenstein Prize (FWF Z171-G11), the highest Austrian science award, which was explicitly dedicated to the creation of this collaborative Centre and also gave the Centre its name.
+The Centre was formally founded in January 2011 which was made possible by the 2010 Wittgenstein Prize (FWF Z171-G11), the highest Austrian science award, which was explicitly dedicated to the creation of this collaborative Centre and also gave the Centre its name.
 I am privileged to work with an enthusiastic, highly competent team of international researchers."